 Recap: What Does Grouping Do In Google Sheets?

 In summary, grouping in Google Sheets is a powerful feature that enables you to organize and summarize data in a more efficient and visually appealing way.
 It offers several benefits, including improved data organization, enhanced data analysis, and increased productivity.
 By grouping data, you can perform more detailed analysis, identify trends and patterns, and make more informed decisions.
-(See Also: How To Find Frequency In Google Sheets)
+(See Also: How To Add Exponents In Google Sheets)

 By following the steps outlined in this article, you can start grouping your data in Google Sheets and unlock the full potential of this powerful feature.